 Plan Description.
-All teachers of the School District as defined in §47-3-60 of the Official Code of Georgia Annotated (O.C.G.A.) and certain other support personnel as defined by §47-3-63 are provided a pension through the Teachers Retirement System of Georgia (TRS).
+All teachers of the School District as defined in §47-3-60 of the Official Code of Georgia Annotated (OCGA) and certain other support personnel as defined by §47-3-63 are provided a pension through the Teachers Retirement System of Georgia (TRS).
 TRS, a cost-sharing multiple-employer defined benefit pension plan, is administered by the TRS Board of Trustees (TRS Board).

+Teachers Retirement System of Georgia (TRS) (Continued)

-Title 47 of the O.C.G.A. assigns the authority to establish and amend the benefit provisions to the State Legislature.
+Title 47 of the OCGA assigns the authority to establish and amend the benefit provisions to the State Legislature.
 The Teachers Retirement System of Georgia issues a publicly available separate financial audit report that can be obtained at www.trsga.com/publications.

 Benefits Provided.
 TRS provides service retirement, disability retirement, and death benefits.
 Normal retirement benefits are determined as 2% of the average of the employee's two highest paid consecutive years of service, multiplied by the number of years of creditable service up to 40 years.
 An employee is eligible for normal service retirement after 30 years of creditable service, regardless of age, or after 10 years of service and attainment of age 60.
 Ten years of service is required for disability and death benefits eligibility.
 Disability benefits are based on the employee's creditable service and compensation up to the time of disability.
-Death benefits equal the amount that would be payable to the employee's beneficiary had the employee retired on the date of death.
-Death benefits are based on the employee's creditable service and compensation up to the date of death.
+Death benefits equal the amount that would be payable to the employee's creditable service and compensation up to the temployee retired on the date of death.
+Death benefits are based on the employee's creditable service and compensation up to the termine of the employee retired on the date of death.

 Contributions.
-Per Title 47 of the O.C.G.A., contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
-Pursuant to O.C.G.A. §47-3-63, the employer contributions for certain full-time public school support personnel are funded on behalf of the employer by the State of Georgia.
+Per Title 47 of the OCGA, contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
+Pursuant to OCGA §47-3-63, the employer contributions for certain full-time public school support personnel are funded on behalf of the employer by the State of Georgia.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employees were required to contribute 6% of their annual pay during fiscal year 2016.
-The School District's contractually required contribution rate for the year ended June 30, 2016, was 14.27% of annual school district payroll.
-For the current fiscal year, employer contributions to the pension plan were \$2,603,270 and \$25,903 from the School District and the State, respectively.
+Employees were required to contribute 6% of their annual pay during fiscal year 2017.
+The school district's contractually required contribution rate for the year ended June 30, 2017, was 14.27% of annual school district payroll.
+For the current fiscal year, employer contributions to the pension plan were \$2,597,821 and \$21,588 from the School District and the State, respectively.

-Public School Employees' Retirement System (PSERS)
+Public School Employees Retirement System (PSERS)